On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: OMITTED PROOFS

-If we now construct a distribution $P''$ by considering all copies $W_1, W_2, \dots$ for $W\in N(X\sim Y\mid \bZ)$ as a single vector-valued variable (and keep the canonical mapping between node names $W=(W_1, W_2, \dots)$), this distribution, again, contains all CI-statements we had in $L$ but $X\ind_{ P''} Y\mid \bZ$, as we will argue.
-Further, it is also non-negative if $P$ was and therefore its independence model is Graphoid.
+and analogously for continuous distributions.
+If we now construct a distribution $P''$ by considering all copies $W_1, W_2, \dots$ for $W\in N(X\sim Y\mid \bZ)$ as a single vector-valued variable (and keep the canonical mapping between node names $W=(W_1, W_2, \dots)$), this distribution, again, contains all CI-statements we had in $L$ but $X\ind_{ P''} Y\mid \bZ$, as we will argue next.
+Further, it is also positive if $P$ was and therefore its independence model is Graphoid.

 To see the former, let $(A\ind B\mid \bC)\in L$.
 In our construction we did not add any dependences.
 If $A$ and $B$ were not connected given $\bC$ in $G$, they still are not, as we did not add an edge between nodes that were disconnected and we did not introduce any colliders between these nodes.
-If they were connected, but still independent in $P$, they also still are, since each Markov kernel of $P'$ is defined using $P$ and a subsets of the parents from $G$.
+If they were connected, but still independent in $P$, they also still are, since each Markov kernel of $P'$ is defined using $P$ and a subset of the parents from $G$.
 So overall we get $A\ind_{ P''} B\mid \bC$. \philipp{Need to make this more formal?
 Say Markov Kernel in $P''$ is the product of Kernels in $P'$?
 Then it's quite obvious that facotrization still holds.
 Also makes non-negativity clearer.}

-Now suppose $(A\not\ind B\mid \bC)\in L$, i.e., there is an active path between $A$ and $B$ given $\bC$ (as otherwise the $G$ would not be Markovian to $L$).
+Now suppose $(A\not\ind B\mid \bC)\in L$, i.e., there is an active path between $A$ and $B$ given $\bC$ (as otherwise $G$ would not be Markovian to $L$).
 By assumption, $A$ and $B$ are not coupled over $s$ given $\bC$.
 This means there is an $s$-active path between them, which entails that this path does not contain any subpath from $X$ to $Y$ that is active given $\bZ$.
 As we only modified the paths between $X$ and $Y$ that are active given $\bZ$, the path between $A$ and $B$ is still active.
 So we also still have $A\not\ind_{ P''} B\mid \bC$.

-It now suffices to note that every non-negative distribution (and therefore especially the one we just constructed) implies a Graphoid independence model. \end{proof}
+It now suffices to note that every positive distribution (and therefore particularly the one we just constructed) implies a Graphoid independence model. \end{proof}